lab1092/blender-manual_ja/manual/lighting/lamps/sun/sky_and_atmosphere.rst

 +                                                                              |                                                                               +
 +   Sun Size: 7.0.                                                             |   Sun Size: 10.0.                                                             +
 +------------------------------------------------------------------------------+-------------------------------------------------------------------------------+
-+Variations in :guilabel:`Sun Size` parameter, all other settings to default.                                                                                  +
++Variations in *Sun Size* parameter, all other settings to default.                                                                                            +
 +------------------------------------------------------------------------------+-------------------------------------------------------------------------------+